Dimensionless physics: continuation: Dimensions of quantum fields in curved space

 \subsection{Weyl and Dirac fermions}

-On the other hand, the natural dimension of tetrads, $[E^a_\mu]=1/[L]$, can be obtained without consideration of the model of superplastic vacuum.
+On the other hand, the natural dimension of tetrads, $[E^a_\mu]=1/[L]$, can be obtained without consideration of the model of superplastic vacuum or Diakonov theory.
 It is enough to use the natural zero dimension of wave functions, $[\psi]=[1]$, which gives rise to the dimensionless Weyl and Dirac fields, $[\Psi]=[1]=0$.
-For example, from the dimensionless action for massless Dirac fermions
+For example, let us consider the action for massless Dirac fermions